 Of course, there's more to being a student than getting the academic qualifications.
 There are lots of other good reasons why university is worth it - the student experience, standing on your own two feet, joining societies, or even learning to cook!

-Having a degree could make you more employable in certain industries, even if it is not an essential requirement.
+Having a degree could make you more employable in certain industries, even if it's not an essential requirement.
 University will give you three years to grow as a person, try new things, and really work out what you want from your career.

 The transferable skills that come from studying at university - critical thinking, research, independence and project management, to name just a few - are valued by employers in all industries.